MultiSafepay/docs/content/integrations/magento-2.md

 </details>

 ## Upgrades
-If you are still using the [deprecated plugin](https://github.com/MultiSafepay/Magento2Msp), we recommend upgrading to the latest version as soon as possible.
+If you are still using the <a href="https://github.com/MultiSafepay/Magento2Msp" target="_blank">deprecated plugin</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>, we recommend upgrading to the latest version as soon as possible.

 <details id="why-upgrade">
 <summary>Why upgrade?</summary>